 Ramiah joined America’s Essential Hospitals in 2015 to lead the research and analytics portfolio of Essential Hospitals Institute, the association’s quality and research arm.
 She has a well-established career in public health and health services research that spans two decades.
 Ramiah has extensive experience conducting research and managing federally and privately funded technical assistance projects and research programs.
 She is highly skilled in population health, patient and family engagement, and measures and materials development.

-Before joining America’s Essential Hospitals, Ramiah was a principal researcher at the American Institute for Research and an assistant research professor in the department of health policy at The George Washington University School of Public Health and Health Services.
+Before joining America’s Essential Hospitals, Ramiah was a principal researcher at the American Institutes for Research and an assistant research professor in the department of health policy at The George Washington University School of Public Health and Health Services.
 She managed several major projects, with responsibility for ensuring quality and consistency of data collection, supervising staff, and developing strong client relationships.
 Before her academic research work, Ramiah held leadership roles with the Association of Schools of Public Health and West Virginia Smoking Cessation and Reduction in Pregnancy Treatment Dissemination, serving as a manager and deputy director, respectively.

 Senior Director of Communications